NanMu-SICNU/SlimFormer/README.md

 # Slimmable Transformer with Hybrid Axial-Attention for Medical Image Segmentation

-- This repository provides code for  the paper  “***\*Slimmable Transformer with Hybrid Axial-Attention for Medical Image Segmentation\****”
+- This repository provides code for  the paper  “**Slimmable Transformer with Hybrid Axial-Attention for Medical Image Segmentation**”
 - If you have any questions about our paper, feel free to contact us.

 ------

 ## About this repository:

-This repo hosts the code for the following networks:
+This repository hosts the code for the following networks:

 1. Axial-attention (model name: attresunet)
 2. Axial-DeepLab (model name: axailunet)
 3. Gated Axial Attention U-Net (model name: gated)
-4. resunet (model name: resunet )
+4. Resunet (model name: resunet )
-5. unet (model name: unet )
+5. Unet (model name: unet )
-6. slimmable Tranformer (model name: slimmable )
+6. Slimmable Tranformer (model name: slimmable )

 ## Introduction